McDowell County Schools

 McDowell County Schools is the operating school district within McDowell County, West Virginia.
 It is governed by the McDowell County Board of Education.

+The school district covers the entire county.

-Board of Education
+Board of education

 The School Board is made up of five members, each elected to a four-year term in a nonpartisan election.
-The Board also appoints the superintendent.
+The board also appoints the superintendent.
 Current members: